Sunday, 30 November 2025

 You can stamp with me, and shop with me, from anywhere in New Zealand.
 Click here.

-Branching Out for Colour INKspiration 195
+Textured Notes for Colour INKspiration 200

 If you haven't played with us before, we are a group of Stampin' Up Demonstrators from the South Pacific.
 Challenges are shown and entered via our Facebook Group page.
 If you don't belong, and would like to, click here.
 Don't forget to answer the three easy questions you'll be asked when you ask to join the group.